 Behind-the-Scenes of my Brand Questionnaire + Prep Work Process

-At the start of every design project, my clients are asked to complete my brand questionnaire and prep work process.
-This initial collaboration and prep work paves the way to success for their brand and website on launch day.
+At the start of every design project, a thought-provoking brand questionnaire is completed by my clients as I guide them through the prep work process.
+This brand questionnaire and initial collaboration and prep work pave the way to success for their brand and website on launch day.

 Similar to your interior design process, kicking things off with need-to-know information sets the direction for the entire project.
 This upfront time then allows me to lead you through 30 days of exceptional progress.

-This article will give you a behind-the-scenes look at some of the key components in my brand questionnaire and the overall prep work process.
+This article will give you a behind-the-scenes look at some of the key components in my brand questionnaire and the overall prep work process if we decide to work together.

-The 5-Part Brand Assignment walks you through all the information I need from you in order to nail your design.
-This includes understanding your brand and business, style preferences, tech, content, and more.
+This 5-part brand questionnaire walks through all the information I need in order to nail your brand and website design.
+This includes understanding your brand and business goals, style preferences, tech, content, and more.

-Alongside completing the 5-Part Brand Assignment, we’ll also meet for a Website Strategy Session.
-During this call, we’ll get clear on the goals of your project, map out the pages on your website and discuss any questions you might have on the Brand Assignment work.
+Alongside completing the questionnaires, we’d also meet for a Website Strategy Session.
+During this call, we’ll map out the pages on your website, review your inspiration board and discuss any questions you might.

+In part one of the brand questionnaire, you’ll bring to light your brand story, mission statement, and target audience.
+You’ll also outline your website goals.
 So long as you’re clear on your business, the services you provide, and your ideal client, this first part should be a breeze.
 It’s intended to be completed quickly as the information comes to mind.
-We cover topics such as your brand, your positioning, your ideal client, your website goals, and business goals.

-Here are just a few questions I ask on my brand basics questionnaire:
+Here are just a few questions I ask on the brand basics questionnaire:

 - How would you describe your brand in one sentence?